-Yeah, I know that this is the third article about the ending of Mass Effect 3 in a row, but I find it so fascinating simply because it was so bad that it ruined the entire franchise for a lot of gamers.
-You can harp that up to people being butthurt, but the fact that such a thing even happened is a clear sign that writing is a powerful tool and that we need to analyse this ending to make sure we don’t do the same.
-This time I’m going to pose a simply question: what if the ending didn’t have the crucible VI and the three choices?
+Yeah, I know that this is the third article about Mass Effect 3 in a row, but I find it so fascinating simply because it was so bad that it ruined the entire franchise for a lot of gamers.
+You can harp that up to people being butthurt, but the fact that such a thing even happened is a clear sign that writing is a powerful tool.
+That we need to analyse this ending to make sure we don’t do the same.
+So this time I’m going to pose a simple question: what if the ending didn’t have the crucible VI and the three choices?

 Let’s assume that we start the game as it does now.
 You find Liara on Mars and she comes up with the Crucible: a weapon that can kill the Reapers, but is incredibly difficult to create.
 You follow the game, gather all the war assets you can get your grimy little hands on, play a bit of multiplayer (hey, we’re not gonna forget you EA Games…) and you get to the ending with the maximum amount of EMS.
 You find your way to the citadel, activate the crucible and… the Reapers are destroyed.
 Would this be a better or worse ending for you?

 For me the answer is clear: it’s a better ending, simply because I feel that the VI posing the three questions isn’t really necessary.
 It’s a pointless deus ex machina.